-Accelerate courses - Cycle 1 is a six-week cycle, with three "Accelerate" sessions available.
-Each "Accelerate" course includes a week-long intensive set of lectures, as well as assignments, which are due throughout the cycle.
+Accelerate courses - Summer Session 1 tends to be a shorter (less than eight week) session and may include up to three "Accelerate" sessions.
+Each "Accelerate" course includes a weeklong intensive set of lectures, as well as assignments, which are due throughout the session.

-Modular courses - Modular courses are typically scheduled during an eight-week cycle (Cycles 2-6), with intensive days/evenings of lectures scheduled on specific days of the cycle, rather than the lectures occurring on a weekly rotation throughout the cycle.
-Assignments are due throughout the cycle.
+Modular courses - Modular courses are typically scheduled during an eight-week session, with intensive days/evenings of lectures scheduled on specific days of the session, rather than the lectures occurring on a weekly rotation throughout the session.
+Assignments are due throughout the session.